cwi-swat/ifip-wg216/meetings/Athens2015.md

 constellations.
 Code needs to live up to strict security
-specifications: it has to ensure the correct functioning of its objects when they collaborate with external objects of unknown provenance, and it has to protect its objects’ integrity even when external objects are malicious.
+specifications: it has to ensure the correct functioning of its objects when they collaborate with external objects of unknown provenance, and it has to protect its objectsï¿½ integrity even when external objects are malicious.
 <p />
 In this talk we propose specification concepts to model risk and trust